bressler1995/Transform-to-Open-Science/CONTRIBUTING.md

   - If feedback is with relation to a knowledge check, this label is useful for this.
 - OS101 Curriculum: Bug Report
   - Bug reports that are specific to openscience101.org.
+- OS101 Curriculum: Feature Request
+  - Feature requests that are specific to openscience101.org.

 #### Status Labels